Categories: Tech & Society

 This promotion can be a great initiative to draw more developers to the Windows platform but it will really come down to the quality Vs quantity battle.
 I am sure there will be a lot of app submissions, how many will actually increase the worth of the Windows app store is another story.

-Charlie Kindel, a former Windows Phone manager at Microsoft, described paying developers as a “bad idea” in blog post late last year.
+Charlie Kindel, a former Windows Phone manager at Microsoft, described paying developers as a “bad idea” in a blog post late last year.
 He admits that the Windows Phone team “were willing to do just about anything to get apps on to the platform,” and he predicted that the software maker was planning further cash incentives for Windows itself.

 Let’s wait and see the outcome of this marketing move.